AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ### 2.2 Deleting an Appointment: `deleteAppt` OR `da`

 Use this command if you wish to delete an appointment from CLInic.
-You would be required to specify the patient's NRIC, the date and start time of the appointment.

 **Format:**